They Don't Care About Us: Accusations of antisemitism

-Spike Lee defended Jackson's use of the word, by mentioning the double standard from the media.
-"While The New York Times asserted the use of racial slurs in 'They Don't Care About Us', they were silent on other racial slurs in the album.
+Spike Lee defended Jackson and argued there was a double standard: "While The New York Times asserted the use of racial slurs in 'They Don't Care About Us', they were silent on other racial slurs in the album.
 The Notorious B.I.G. says 'nigga' on 'This Time Around', another song on the HIStory album, but it did not attract media attention, as well as, many years before, use in lyrics of word 'nigger' by John Lennon."